juxor/afaq/markdown/secI4.md

 Thirdly, the attempts by managers and bosses to introduce "flexibility" by eliminating unions suggests that integration **is** more efficient.
-After all, one of the major complains directed towards union contracts are that they explicitly documented what workers could and could not do (for example, union members would refuse to do work which was outside their agreed job descriptions).
+After all, one of the major complaints directed towards union contracts are that they explicitly documented what workers could and could not do (for example, union members would refuse to do work which was outside their agreed job descriptions).
 This is usually classed as an example of the evil of regulations.
 However, if we look at it from the viewpoint of contract and division of labour, it exposes the inefficiency and inflexibility of both as a means of co-operation.
-After all, what is this refusal actually mean?
+After all, what does this refusal actually mean?
 It means that the worker refuses to do work that is not specified in his or her contract!
 Their job description indicates what they have been contracted to do and anything else has not been agreed upon in advance.
 The contract specifies a clear, specified and agreed division of labour in a workplace between worker